ArthurWatsonNECO2025/Thesis-Data/README.md

 # Thesis-Data
-Data I have collected for my masters thesis at New England College of Optometry.
+Data I have collected for my masters thesis at The New England College of Optometry.

 This repository will be used in the production of graphical representations through R.